Laundry Wagon, Longmeadow, Massachusetts

 These two photos show a view that is nearly identical to the ones in the previous post.
 But, while the early 20th century photo in that post shows just the room itself, this photo here shows two people seated next to the fireplace.
 The room here is the south parlor of the Josiah Cooley House, which was built sometime around 1760.
 As explained in the previous post, the room was remodeled around the 1820s or 1830s, so it looked very different in the first photo than it would have looked during the colonial era.

-The two people in the first photo are the homeowner, Annie Emerson, on the left, and her half brother Paesiello Emerson on the right.
-They are both notable figures in the history of Longmeadow; Annie was the town’s leading historian during the early 20th century, while Paesiello was an amateur photographer.
-He documented many scenes throughout the town from about 1907 to 1927, during a time when Longmeadow was transitioning from a rural farming community into a suburb of Springfield.
+The man who is seated on the right side is Paesiello Emerson, an amateur photographer who lived here in this house with his half sister, Annie Emerson.
+They are both notable figures in the history of Longmeadow; Annie was the town’s leading historian during the early 20th century, while Paesiello used his camera to document many scenes throughout the town from about 1907 to 1927, during a time when Longmeadow was transitioning from a rural farming community into a suburb of Springfield.
 Together, Annie’s historical research and Paesiello’s photographic collection form a valuable resource for subsequent Longmeadow historians.

 Annie inherited this house after the death of her parents, and by the turn of the 20th century she was living here with her younger brother Henry.
 Neither she nor Henry ever married, and in 1907 they were joined by their much older half brother, Paesiello.
 Born in 1832, he was the oldest child from their father’s first marriage.
 He was originally from Hopkinton, but had subsequently moved to Spencer and Ashland.
 He married his wife Nancy Hartshorn in 1855, and for much of his life he worked as a boot manufacturer.
 During the Civil War he joined the Union war effort, enlisting in the 5th Massachusetts Battery in 1863.
 He was wounded in action by an artillery shell on June 8, 1864 during the Overland Campaign in Virginia, and he had a scar on his hand from this injury for the rest of his life.
 Despite this wound, he continued to serve throughout the rest of the war.